 Section 13241(d), when applicable, requires the Santa Ana Water Board to address economic considerations.
 For waste discharge requirements that serve as NPDES permits, this requirement only applies to those provisions that are more stringent than federal law.
 (City of Burbank v.
 State Water Resources Control Bd.
 (2005) 35 Cal.
 4th 613.)
 The Santa Ana Water Board has nevertheless not limited its discussion of economic considerations to those provisions that are more stringent than what federal law requires.

 In considering economics, it is not necessary for the Santa Ana Water Board to perform a cost-benefit analysis or other formal economic analyses.
 Performing a formal economic analysis is not currently practical.
-This is principally because of the lack of comprehensive or sufficiently reliable economic data on costs.
+This is principally because of the lack of comprehensive or sufficiently reliable economic data on costs and the inherent difficulty of predicting costs.
+The Order provides a suite of different compliance options that Permittees could pursue that will affect reliability of cost estimates.
+For example, section IV.E allows Permittees to demonstrate that their discharge did not cause or contribute to exceedances of receiving water limitations.
+Some Permittees have already proposed this as part of their approved CBRPs for the Middle Santa Ana River watershed and used it to assert compliance for over a decade.
+A successful demonstration would dramatically reduce their compliance cost.
+Work to make a demonstration could also inform changes to TMDLs in the Basin Plan, alter the regulatory environment, and potentially affect costs.
+In addition, uncertainties such as the costs of borrowing, labor, materials and land, and changes in pollution treatment technology, and improvements in best management practices, complicate predictions.

 Calculating the value of benefits is typically more difficult because benefits tend to be intangible.
-Methods for calculating benefits, such as surveys to estimate the recreational value of a day at the beach or the intrinsic value of wildlife, are infrequently performed and costly.
+Methods for calculating intangible benefits, such as surveys to estimate the recreational value of a day at the beach or the intrinsic value of wildlife, are infrequently performed and costly.
 However, the Santa Ana Water Board will consider what limited economic information is available.